Why You Can’t Get a Job.

-I have had these forced down my throat over the past fifty-five years or so of being in the job market … yes I was working, and paying my Social Security taxes before I was 13, no hyperbole there.
+I have had these forced down my throat over the past sixty years or so of being in the job market … yes I was working, and paying my Social Security taxes before I was 13, no hyperbole there.

 I’ve been working a LOT of years.

 Earlier in this article, and in Joel’s “Hands Dirty” article we talked a bit about being oriented to what the customer (I mean the potential employer) might need.